magahet/ml4trading/mc2_p2/README.md

+---
-# MC2-Project-2 - Technical Indicators
+title: MC2-Project-2 - Technical Indicators
+author: Magahet Mendiola
+date: November, 2015
+---

 ## Overview

-We will consider the use of technical indicators to signal asset trades.
+We will consider the use of technical indicators to signal trade orders.
 The underlaying assumption is that asset price history can be used to predict future pricing trends.

 ## Bollinger Bands

-As specified in the assignment, the Bollinger Strategy has been coded to trigger a buy order when the price moves from below to above the lower band, and a sell order when the price moves from above to below the upper band.
+As specified in the assignment, the Bollinger Strategy was coded to trigger a buy order when the price moves from below to above the lower band, and a sell order when the price moves from above to below the upper band.
 Long and short positions are exited when the price crosses the SMA line after entering a buy or sell position.

 #### Bollinger Band entry/exit graph